f4exb/sdrangel-docker/readme.md

 But in fact **running SDRangel in a Docker container in Windows is a no-no** in both cases...

-  - In Virtualbox building images is impossible due to network instability.
-Some apt-get will break at some point.
+  - In Virtualbox attaching USB devices is very flaky.
   - In Hyper-V there are too many issues with X-Server connection, sound and USB.

 <h2>Get familiar with Docker</h2>